Amy Tan: Literary career

-The Joy Luck Club

 Early in 1985, Tan began writing her first novel, The Joy Luck Club, while working as a business writer.
 She joined a writers' workshop, the Community of Writers in Olympic Valley, CA, to refine her draft.
-She submitted a part of the draft novel as a story titled 'Endgame' to the workshop.
+She submitted a part of the draft as a story titled 'Endgame' to the workshop.

 Before attending the program, Tan read Louise Erdrich's Love Medicine and was "amazed by her voice... [she] could identify with the powerful images, the beautiful language, and such moving stories."
 Later, many critics compared Tan to Erdrich.
 Author Molly Giles, who was teaching at the workshop, encouraged Tan to send some of her writing to magazines.
 Tan credits Giles with guiding her to the end of writing the book.
 It began with Giles' seeing a dozen stories in the 13 page draft submitted to the program.
 Stories by Tan, drawn from the manuscript of The Joy Luck Club, were published by both FM Magazine and Seventeen, although a story was rejected by the New Yorker.

 After the acceptances and a rejection, Tan joined a new San Francisco writers' group led by Giles.'
 Giles recommended Tan to academic-turned agent Sandra Dijkstra, in 1987.
 In May of that year, an Italian magazine translated and published 'Endgame,' without permission.
 Dijkstra advised Tan to send her another story; "Waiting Between the Trees" arrived, written as an experiment to decide whether the stories collectively become a novel or a book of short stories.
 Dijkstra signed up Tan and asked Tan to write a synopsis for the book, along with an outline for other stories.'